THE NATURE OF VACUUM

 On the other hand, it always takes the bottom line chunk of energy to create a gluon, the carrier of the strong nuclear force, because gluons have the mass, that means the limit to how long virtual gluons can exist and travel, which in turn makes the strong nuclear force a very short range force.

-Well it can argued that virtual particles are just mathematical tools to describe the dynamic vacuum and no such particles actually exist, or these are only quantum possibility of particles which somehow govern the interaction of real particles, without themselves being burdened with reality.
+Well, it can be argued that virtual particles are just mathematical tools to describe the dynamic vacuum and no such particles actually exist, or these are the only quantum possibility of particles which somehow govern the interaction of real particles, without themselves being burdened with reality.

 But how do we verify the existence of these elusive particles?

-They live in the interval between measurement of real particles.
+They live in the interval between the measurement of real particles.